We’ve Got a New Mobile App

 The probate process

 Probate is a legal process through which the court supervises the settling of an estate.
-If the decedent engaged in proper estate planning, probate may be avoided .
-If a person died without a Will or the named executor declines to serve, the court will appoint someone to fill the role of executor.
-This will delay and complicate the probate process.
+If the decedent engaged in proper estate planning, probate may be avoided.
+If a person died without a will or the named executor declines to serve, the court will appoint someone to fill the role of executor.
+This can delay and complicate the probate process.

-Once you locate the original Will, you need to file it with the probate court (be sure to keep a copies).
+Once you locate the original will, you need to file it with the probate court (be sure to keep copies).

 1. Affidavit for collection of personal property.
-If your loved one died with less than $100,000 of personal property and no real estate, you will simply fill out an form Affidavit which is notarized.
+If your loved one died with less than $100,000 of personal property and no solely owned real estate, you will simply fill out a form Affidavit which is notarized.
 You simply prepare an affidavit and sign it in front of a notary.
-This Affidavit lists the decedent’s assets which are collected and distributed by the executor according to the Will (or by state law if there is no Will). and how they’ll be distributed to heirs according to the will or state law.
+This Affidavit lists the decedent’s assets which are collected and distributed by the executor according to the will (or by state law if there is no will). and how they’ll be distributed to heirs according to the will or state law.

 2. Real estate.
 When someone dies owning real property (such as land) in his or her individual name, the estate is subject to the probate process, no matter how small the value of the real property.

 3. Formal or informal probate.
 It is prudent to hire an attorney to advise you during the probate process.
 The probate process can be simple and easy if all beneficiaries are cooperative.
-However, this process can become costly and lengthy if the executor needs instructions or approval from the court to deal with specific issues or a major dispute arises over the administration of the estate..
+However, this process can become costly and lengthy if the executor needs instructions or approval from the court to deal with specific issues or a major dispute arises over the administration of the estate or validity of the will.

 How to simplify the probate process